Written By:

 • Anti-segmentation: less lumping into groups, more individualization.
 What’s that you say?
 You can’t “scale” like that?
 Focus your processes on quality over quantity.

 • Being a trusted advisor instead of a “consultative salesperson.”
-Here the conversation starts at a higher level instead of a transaction.
+Here, the conversation starts at a higher level instead of a transaction.

-• The right mix of Direct and Indirect (inbound, content-driven) Lead Generation
+• The right mix of direct and indirect (inbound, content-driven) lead generation.